tom-seddon/b2/doc/Building-on-Unix.md

 Emacs, vim, etc.) on Unix-type systems, currently macOS and Linux.

 I do some of the development on macOS, so that version should work well.
-[Building with Xcode](./Building-on-OSX.md) is recommended, but it works from the command line too, and the releases are prepared this way.
+I build using Xcode, but building from the command line also works fine (and indeed the binary releases are prepared that way).
+Please see [Building with Xcode](./Building-on-OSX.md), as there are a couple of Mac-specific notes that apply no matter how you build it.

-The Linux version doesn't get much testing by me, though I do try it on a Ubuntu VM occasionally.
+The Linux version doesn't get much testing by me, though I do try it on Linux Mint occasionally.
 But I've had few reports of problems.
 (Please [create an issue](https://github.com/tom-seddon/b2/issues) if necessary.)